bruab/bruab.github.io/how-i-use-convertkit.md

 title: How I use Convertkit
 ---

+**Edit (July 2024):** After several months of wrangling multiple Sequences, Automations, and Custom Tags, I torched almost all of my ConvertKit fanciness.
+I still have different forms for different free offers (documented below) but most of the rest of this page is obsolete.
+I'm preserving it as a historical document, and as a reminder that I, too, fall victim to the [urge to automate](/against-automation).

+---

 If you decide to get fancy with ConvertKit you _have_ to document your settings somewhere, because clicking around in the ConvertKit interface to find stuff is painfully slow.
 And because it gets so complicated, so fast, that you need it all written down in one place.
 I'm writing stuff down in this public post.

 In particular, this is a reference for the forms, custom fields, segments, code snippets, automations, and sequences I use and maintain.
 (I [don't use tags](https://createandsell.co/issues/dont-use-tags) except to facilitate automations.)

+**Edit:** I've returned to using tags because they're easier to set up, and you can always create & populate a custom field based on tags ... if you really need to.

 ## Forms